ton-blockchain/docs/docs/howto/ton-sites.md

 Now suppose that you have a running instance of the RLDP-HTTP Proxy running on your computer and listening on `localhost:8080` for inbound TCP connections, as explained above in Section 2.

-A simple test that everything is working property may be performed using programs such as `curl` or `wget`.
+A simple test that everything is working properly may be performed using programs such as `curl` or `wget`.
 For example,

 ```
 curl -x 127.0.0.1:8080 http://test.ton